 Mentoring among faculty is a crucial component of faculty development and faculty retention and is an integral part of the collegial atmosphere in the Medical School.
 We believe that mentoring is critical to encouraging faculty vitality and professional growth.
 By recognizing the mentoring process, the Medical School recognizes its importance together with scholarship, teaching, and service.
-This award is a visible way to recognize the critical value of mentoring in academic medicine.
+This mentoring award is a visible way to recognize the critical value of faculty mentoring in academic medicine.

 This Outstanding Faculty Mentor Award was created through the generosity of Carole Bland’s family and friends, to honor her and to underscore the commitment of the Medical School to promote mentoring among the faculty.
 The award is meant to recognize the process by which faculty serve as role models for each other, promoting the professional development of others and creating a supportive, positive working environment.

 Definition of Mentor

 While the definition of an outstanding mentor is complex, mentoring may be defined in a number of ways:

 - A mentor is a trusted guide who supports and facilitates a protégé's development towards the realization of his/her short and long-term career and life goals.